 Don't sweat the small stuff.
 Study the subjects that this post covers, and you'll be sure to ace your interviews.
 Alright, let's get into the MMI format guide.

-The Multiple Mini Interview, commonly abbreviated as "MMI" was developed by McMaster University and is known to be a daunting interview process.
-It consists of 3-12 interview stations (depending on the medical school you applied to), all of which are individually focused on a different scenario or question.
+The Multiple Mini Interview for medical school, commonly abbreviated as "MMI," was developed by McMaster University and is known to be a daunting interview process.
+It consists of 3-12 interview stations (depending on the medical school you applied to), all individually focused on a different scenario or question.

 Admissions committees are using the MMI to assess if you have the skills necessary to be a future practicing professional.
 For example, they want to feel assured that you have strong communication skills, are an ethical individual, and can react well under pressure.

-Typically, the format is a series of 8-12 interviews (depending on your medical school) that take place over 2 hours with a 2-minute prep time.
-After this prep time, you’re given 5-8 minutes to discuss the prompt with your assessor.
-The cycle then repeats and you’re off to your next station, repeating the rotation until the interview process is complete.
+Typically, the format is a series of 8-12 interviews over 2 hours with a 2-minute prep time per interview.
+After this prep time, you have 5-8 minutes to discuss the prompt with your assessor.
+The cycle then repeats, and you’re off to your next station, repeating the rotation until the interview process is complete.

 It is important to manage your stress levels before entering these interviews.
-You want to come off confident, collected, and able to communicate clearly.
+You want to come off as confident and collected, and you’ll need to communicate your answers clearly.
 You also must prepare for follow-up questions.
 These questions can be asked after your initial prompt.

+So, how is the MMI scored?
 You are graded on a scale of 1-10, with 1 being the best possible score you can achieve.
 Applicants are given an aggregate interview score once the interviews are finished.
 These scores are based on how well the individual performed at each unique station.